elisemercury/NewsCollector/README.md

 This will run the full NewsCollector pipeline by scraping the sources from the `sources.json` file and outputting the HTML newsletter.
 The `sources` parameter is required and has to be provided as Python `string`.

-The `sources.json` file must contain a JSON formattede collection of RSS links to various online news providers.
-The more different news sources provided, the better NewsCollector will be able to caputre relevant articles.
+The `sources.json` file must contain a JSON formatted collection of RSS links to various online news providers.
+The more different news sources provided, the better NewsCollector will be able to capture relevant articles.
 You can view the sample `sources.json` file [here](https://github.com/elisemercury/news-collector/blob/main/sources.json).

-:notebook: For a **detailed usage guide**, please refer to the official NewsCollector [Usage Documentatíon](https://github.com/elisemercury/News-Collector/wiki/NewsCollector-Usage-Documentation).
+> :bulb: For a **detailed usage guide**, please refer to the official [NewsCollector Usage Documentatíon](https://github.com/elisemercury/News-Collector/wiki/NewsCollector-Usage-Documentation).

 ## CLI Usage